-As a rule, lease agreements are concluded for a limited term, although lease agreements for an indefinite term are also possible.
-Lease agreements contain, inter alia. the obligations of the parties, which are not influenced by any assignment of the ownership of leased property to another entity or individual within the term of the lease agreement.
+As a rule, lease agreements are concluded for a

+limited term, although lease agreements for an indefinite term are also possible.

+Lease agreements contain, inter alia, the obligations of the parties, which are not influenced by any assignment of the ownership of leased property to another entity or individual within the term of the lease agreement.

-Belarusian law provides protection for lessees, e.g. (1) limits on maximum rental rates for state-owned real estate, and (2) a lessor generally cannot terminate a lease agreement until expiration of its term.
+Belarusian law provides protection for lessees, e.g. (1) limits on maximum rental rates for state-owned real estate, and (2) a lessor generally cannot terminate a lease agreement until expiration of its term (unless the right for unilateral repudiation is provided by the lease agreement).
 Lease agreements which are concluded for an indefinite period can be terminated with a relatively short notice period (usually three months).